Chewy Inc. (CHWY) Downgrade Issued by Wall Street Gurus

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CHWY starting from Marte Mario Jesus, who sale 33,422 shares at the price of $54.62 back on Dec 15.
-After this action, Marte Mario Jesus now owns 113,829 shares of Chewy Inc., valued at $1,825,343 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CHWY starting from Bowman Stacy, who sale 11,254 shares at the price of $55.04 back on Dec 22.
+After this action, Bowman Stacy now owns 154,294 shares of Chewy Inc., valued at $619,377 using the latest closing price.

-Mehta Satish, the Chief Technology Officer of Chewy Inc., sale 28,252 shares at $54.62 during a trade that took place back on Dec 15, which means that Mehta Satish is holding 256,038 shares at $1,542,983 based on the most recent closing price.
+STAR JAMES A, the Director of Chewy Inc., purchase 5,400 shares at $54.86 during a trade that took place back on Dec 21, which means that STAR JAMES A is holding 74,822 shares at $296,218 based on the most recent closing price.

 Stock Fundamentals for CHWY